-Resources consists of seven (7) sections that cohesively work to recruit and support personnel:
+Resources consist of seven (7) sections that cohesively work to recruit and support personnel:

 Selection and Assessment: processes and reviews applications, manages skills assessment testing, assures compliance with Florida Department of Law Enforcement standards and administers promotional processes.